-The following 5 3D printers are, in our opinion, the best 3D printers under $300.
-For even cheaper options, check out our top list and buying guide of the best 3D printers under $200.
+For even cheaper options, check out our Best Cheap 3D printer buying guide.
 The printers on this list are in no particular order since their different features can appeal to different people and one isn’t objectively better than the rest.

 1. Monoprice Maker Select V2